Brother Bear: Plot

-Kenai awakens as he is healed by Tanana and discovers his transformation.
-Tanana cannot understand Kenai, but advises him to go to the mountain where the lights touch the earth to find Sitka and be turned back into a human, but only when he atones for his actions; she vanishes without explanation.
-Kenai quickly discovers that he can now understand the wildlife, meeting a pair of Alaska moose brothers named Rutt and Tuke.
-He gets caught in a trap but is freed by a talkative bear cub named Koda.
-After they evade Denahi, who is still unaware that the bear he's pursuing is Kenai, Koda reveals to Kenai that his mother is missing.
+Awakened as he is healed by Tanana, Kenai discovers his transformation in panic.
+She advises him to go to the mountain where the lights touch the earth to find Sitka and the Spirits and be turned back into a human, but only when he atones for his actions.
+Kenai quickly discovers that he can now understand the wildlife, meeting an outgoing bear cub named Koda whose mother is missing.
 They make a deal: Kenai will escort Koda to an annual salmon run, and then the cub will lead Kenai to the mountain nearby.
-Along the way, the two form a brotherly relationship and are joined by Rutt and Tuke and ride on the backs of a woolly mammoth herd.
-Kenai and Koda eventually continue their journey on foot.
-As they go through a volcanic field, Kenai and Koda are still hunted by Denahi.
+Along the way, the two form a brotherly relationship and are joined by moose brothers Rutt and Tuke, riding on the backs of a wooly mammoth herd, all while being chased by Denahi.

-Kenai and Koda reach the salmon run, where a large number of bears live as a family, including the leader Tug.
-Kenai accepts his new surroundings and is comfortable living with the other bears.
-During story time among the bears, Koda tells a story about his mother recently fighting human hunters on a glacier, reminding Kenai of him and his brothers' fight with the bear that led to Sitka's death, making him realize that the bear he killed was Koda's mother.
-Horrified of what he has done, Kenai runs away in a fit of guilt, but Koda soon follows him.
-Kenai confesses the truth to Koda, who runs away grief-stricken, and a remorseful Kenai leaves to go to the mountain.
-Meanwhile, Rutt and Tuke, having had a falling out, reconcile in front of Koda, prompting him to forgive Kenai.

-On the mountain, Kenai is cornered by Denahi, but their battle is interrupted by Koda, who steals Denahi's spear.
-Kenai sacrifices himself to save Koda, prompting Sitka to appear and turn him back into a human, much to Denahi and Koda's surprise.
-However, upon realizing that Koda needs him because of his own mistake, Kenai asks Sitka to transform him back into a bear with Denahi's blessing.
-Sitka complies, and Kenai is transformed back into a bear.
-Koda is reunited briefly with the spirit of his mother before she and Sitka return to the spirit world.
-In the end, Kenai lives with the rest of the bears and gains his title as a man, through being a bear.
+Kenai and Koda eventually reach the salmon run, where a large number of bears live like a family.
+Kenai adjusts to his surroundings and becomes comfortable with the other bears.
+During story time, Koda tells a story about his mother recently fighting human hunters on a glacier, thus revealing to Kenai that Koda's mother was the bear he fought and killed.
+Kenai runs off in a fit of guilt, and later confesses the truth to Koda, who runs away grief-stricken, and a remorseful Kenai leaves to reach the mountain.
+Meanwhile, Rutt and Tuke, having had a falling-out, reconcile in front of Koda, prompting him to forgive Kenai.
+On the mountain, Kenai is cornered by Denahi, but their battle is interrupted when Koda intervenes.
+Kenai goes to Koda's aid out of love, prompting Sitka to appear and change him back into a human.
+However, upon realizing that Koda needs him, Kenai convinces Sitka to transform him back into a bear with Denahi's support.
+Denahi brings Kenai's story to their tribe.
+Kenai commits himself to being Koda's protector, living with the rest of the bears and gaining his title as a man through being a bear.